mzc796/mzc796.github.io/_pages/about.md

 ## PhD Openings

-I am recruiting **two fully funded PhD students in Spring/Fall 2026** to design and build a next-generation SDN testbed.
-Research topics you can pursue are:
+I am recruiting **two fully funded PhD students for Spring or Fall 2026** to design and build a next-generation SDN testbed.
+Research topics include:

-- **SDN-orchestrated Smart Agriculture**: Our flagship vertical, where a unified orchestrator securely coordinates UAVs, in-field sensors, and edge compute via an SDN controller—abstracting heterogeneous resources and enabling closed-loop sensing-to-actuation for crop monitoring and management that supports food security.
+- **SDN-orchestrated Smart Agriculture**: Our flagship *vertical*, where a unified orchestrator securely coordinates UAVs, in-field sensors, and edge compute via an SDN controller—abstracting heterogeneous resources and **enabling closed-loop sensing-to-actuation** for crop monitoring and management, supporting food security.
-> **Why smart agriculture?**
-> We maintain active collaborations with precision-agriculture professors at K-State.
+  > **Why smart agriculture?** We maintain active collaborations with precision-agriculture faculty at K-State.

-- **Security & Privacy of 5G network slicing**: Investigate cross-slice isolation, side-channel defenses, and privacy-preserving orchestration to stop leakage and abuse of resources in multi-tenant 5G cores.
+- **Security & Privacy of next-G Network Slicing**: **Security** — enforce trustworthy network state (cross-verified, manipulation-resistant) to maintain Service Level Agreement (SLA), isolation, and correct slicing/routing by preventing controller–ground-truth mismatches. **Privacy** — share synthetic per-slice views that reveal only what’s needed for coordination and resource negotiation.

-- **Security of SDN and Programmable Data Plane**: Build a protocol-agnostic security toolbox—combining misuse-driven testing, interface-aware fuzzing, and dynamic invariants—to uncover and mitigate cross-layer vulnerabilities.
+- **Security of SDN and Programmable Data Planes**: Build a protocol-agnostic security toolbox—combining misuse-driven testing, interface-aware fuzzing, and dynamic invariants—to uncover and mitigate cross-layer vulnerabilities.

-Please send me your CV, transcript, and a brief research statement if you are interested.
+**How to apply:** Please email your CV, transcript, and a brief research statement.

 News